-Wood burns best in cycles.
-A cycle starts when a new load of wood is ignited by hot coals and ends when that load has been consumed down to a bed of charcoal about the same size as it was when the wood was loaded.
+A cycle begins when a new load of wood is ignited by the hot embers and ends when it is consumed and only remains embers the size of those found in the firebox when the wood has been added.

 Trying to produce a steady heat output by placing a single log on the fire at regular intervals is not recommended.
 Always place at least three, and preferably more pieces on the fire at a time so that the heat radiated from one piece helps to ignite the pieces next to it.
 Each load of wood should provide several hours of heating.
 The size of each load may vary depending on the amount of heat required.